astral-sh/uv/docs/configuration/environment.md

 ### `UV_NO_PROGRESS`

+Equivalent to the `--no-progress` command-line argument.
 Disables all progress output.
 For example, spinners and progress bars.

 ### `UV_NO_SYNC`